NativeScript/docs-v7/docs/core-concepts/navigation.md

 </Page>
 ```

-> **Important:** Prior to NativeScript 4.0.0 the `start` method automatically created an underlying root `Frame` instance and wraped your page.
+> **Important:** Before NativeScript 4.0.0 the `start` method automatically created an underlying root `Frame` instance and wrapped your page.
 The new `run` method will set up the root element of the provided module as application root element.
 This effectively means that apart from `Page` you can now have other roots of your app like `TabView` and `SideDrawer`.
 The `start` is now marked as deprecated.

 Example for `TabView` as root in `app-root.xml`.
 ```XML